 But once the model processes those inputs inside its reasoning loop, they can stop being just data.
 They can become instructions.

 That is why indirect prompt injection matters so much.
 A hostile document does not need shell access by itself.
-It just needs the model to treat its text as operational guidance.
+It just needs the model to treat its untrusted content as operational guidance.

 Once that happens, the rest of the attack may look ordinary: